ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 - Then also symlinks (fallback, override etc.) and constraints for keys outside of the parentKey would work.
   It would make the `-a` option of `kdb get` unnecessary.

-@kodebach wrote (in response to the 'symlinks' point):

-> You still haven't addressed why this would actually be a good default behavior.
+It is still unclear whether this would actually be a good default behavior.
-> You just claim it is an advantage without any explanation.
->
-> Like I said, I would normally expect mountpoints to be isolated.
-> If symlinks work like this, the isolation is partially broken.
+Normally it is expected for mountpoints to be isolated If symlinks work like this, the isolation is partially broken.
-> One could argue that the problem right now is that such "broken" symlinks are not prevented.
+One could argue that the problem right now is that such "broken" symlinks are not prevented.
-> But your solution doesn't completely fix the problem either.
+The proposed solution doesn't completely fix the problem either

->
-> Take a variant of my previous example:
->
+For example:

-> - `system:/foo` is a mountpoint, there are no other mountpoints
+- `system:/foo` is a mountpoint, there are no other mountpoints
-> - `spec:/foo/bar` refers to `system:/abc` via `meta:/override`
+- `spec:/foo/bar` refers to `system:/abc` via `meta:/override`

->
-> Now in a plugin that is part of the mountpoint `system:/foo` doing a `ksLookupByName (ks, "/foo/bar", 0)` would NOT use `system:/abc`, because that key is never part of the keyset passed to this plugin.
+Now in a plugin that is part of the mountpoint `system:/foo` doing a `ksLookupByName (ks, "/foo/bar", 0)` would NOT use `system:/abc`, because that key is never part of the keyset passed to this plugin.

->
-> However, in an application that used `system:/foo` as the parent, the `meta:/override` would work with your proposal.
+However, in an application that used `system:/foo` as the parent, the `meta:/override` would work with your proposal.
-> To me that seems like very confusing behavior, because both the application and the plugin seemingly use the same parent key.
+This seems like very confusing behavior, because both the application and the plugin seemingly use the same parent key.

 ### Data restrictions